fightingBald/database_migrate_UML_generator/README.md

 - Normalises identifiers so cross-file foreign keys resolve reliably.
 - Produces draw.io XML using the built-in `table` shape with PK markers, optional data types, and a constraint note beneath each table (primary key, foreign keys, indexes).
 - Auto-layered layout groups related tables (following foreign-key levels) with generous spacing; tweak via `--per-row` if needed.
+- Optional Graphviz-powered layout (`--layout graphviz`) reduces overlap by delegating positioning to Graphviz (falls back to the grid layout if the dependency is missing).
 - Built on top of [sqlglot](https://github.com/tobymao/sqlglot) for robust PostgreSQL DDL parsing and [NetworkX](https://networkx.org/) for graph-aware layout ordering.
 - Emits per-run warnings for unsupported SQL (e.g. dialect gaps) and can archive them as timestamped files for later inspection.
 - Understands inline foreign key hints written as comments (e.g. `-- FK public.users(id)`), which is handy when referential integrity lives in the application layer.